migaku-official/Migaku-Kanji-Addon/README.md

 To report bugs or request features, you can do so here by [opening an Issue on GitHub](https://github.com/migaku-official/Migaku-Kanji-Addon/issues).
 Please search issues (both open and closed) to see if your bug/feature already has an issue open for it.
 Voicing support for features you want to see will help us prioritise what will make it into the next release.

+## Roadmap

+You can have a look at the planned features we have for [the next few releases here](https://github.com/migaku-official/Migaku-Kanji-Addon/milestones).
+Click on the version candidate title to see the GitHub issues assigned to it.

+Note that we have a dedicated `someday, maybe` milestone where we archive [long-term or uncertain plans](https://github.com/migaku-official/Migaku-Kanji-Addon/milestone/6?closed=1).
+We keep these issues closed so long as we have no immediate plans to work on them in the foreseeable roadmap.
+However, if you feel strongly about a feature we encourage you to comment on the issue or give it a thumbs-up.

 ## Contributing

 Contributions of all kinds are welcome - please read the contribution guidelines ([CONTRIBUTING.md](.github/CONTRIBUTING.md)) before submitting any issues or pull requests.